syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Maximum-display-item-with-Expander.md

 ---
 layout : post
-title : MatchHighlighting in Syncfusion® SfAutoComplete control for Xamarin.iOS description : Learn how to highlight the matched text in SfAutoComplete platform : xamarin.ios control : AutoComplete documentation : ug
+title : Maximum Display Item with Expander in Syncfusion® SfAutoComplete control for Xamarin.iOS description : Learn how to restrict the number of suggestions displayed and load remaining items using LoadMore functionality in SfAutoComplete platform : xamarin.ios control : AutoComplete documentation : ug